 Proving that you have enough funds to cover the cost of your education in Canada is essential to your student visa application.
 If you fail to provide sufficient documentation showing that you’ve paid your tuition fee for the first year or have the money to pay for it, as well as your cost of living during your studies, your study permit will be rejected.
 You should also be able to prove where you obtained the funds, such as from your savings, a bank loan, a scholarship, etc.

-If you’re applying for a study permit through the Student Direct Stream (SDS), you must purchase a Guaranteed Investment Certificate (GIC) of $10,000 (or $11,000 to study in Quebec) and provide the relevant documentation with your study permit application.
+If you’re applying for a study permit through the Student Direct Stream (SDS), you must purchase a Guaranteed Investment Certificate (GIC) and provide the relevant documentation with your study permit application.
 Note that the funds you put into this GIC will be returned to you to help cover part of your living expenses during your studies.

 Inconsistent or incomplete academic records